iamsujeet-coder/Mini-Jira-Application/README.md

 └── index.css
 ```

+---

 ## Approach

-- Kept the UI and logic separate using reusable components
+- Kept UI and logic separate using reusable reusable components
-- Used a custom hook for task state, filters, persistence, and undo
+- Used a custom hook for task state management, filters, persistence, and undo
-- Stored board tasks in localStorage so refresh does not lose data
+- Stored tasks in localStorage so data remains after page refresh
-- Used `@hello-pangea/dnd` for smooth drag-and-drop interactions
+- Used @hello-pangea/dnd for smooth drag-and-drop interactions

+---

 ## Trade-offs

-- The app uses local state and localStorage only, no backend integration
+- Uses local state and localStorage only (no backend integration)
-- Undo supports the last few actions via history snapshots, not a full action log
+- Undo functionality uses history snapshots instead of a complete action log
-- Filtering and drag-drop are handled together, which keeps code simpler for this project
+- Filtering and drag-and-drop logic are handled together to keep implementation simpler

+---

-## Improvements with more time
+## Future Improvements

 - Add task due dates and tags
 - Support multiple assignees or user profiles
-- Add search and task sorting options
+- Add search and sorting functionality
-- Add a backend API for real persistence
+- Add backend API for real persistence
-- Add unit tests for hook and helper logic
+- Add unit tests for hooks and helper utilities

 ---

-Built with React, Vite, Tailwind CSS, and `@hello-pangea/dnd`.
+## Built With

+- React
+- Vite
+- Tailwind CSS
+- @hello-pangea/dnd